OriginTrail/dkg-docs/dkg-v6-upcoming-version/setup-instructions-dockerless.md

 ```

 #### Step 5 - Install dependencies
 ```
 npm install
 ```
+Warning messages are expected and should be ignored for the purpose of this testnet setup.
+These are dependencies someone else has added to their package and we might be depending on abandoned or badly maintained packages.
 #### Step 6 - Allow traffic on ports 8900 (RPC) and 9000 (libp2p)

 \